joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

-=== IntelliWidget Per-Page Featured Posts and Custom Menus ===
+=== Per Page Menus and Featured Posts IntelliWidget  ===
 Contributors: lilaeamedia, support00
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DE4W9KW7HQJNA
-Tags: content driven, featured post, featured post, page menu, custom menu, taxonomy menu, text widget, textwidget, per page, post types, custom sidebar, dynamic sidebar
+Tags: content aware, navigation menu, vertical menu, featured post, page menu, custom menu, taxonomy menu, custom post types, custom sidebar, dynamic sidebar, per page, widget area, dynamic widget, custom widget
 Requires at least: 3.5
-Tested up to: 4.3
+Tested up to: 4.4
-Stable tag: 2.2.2.2
+Stable tag: 2.3.7.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display custom menus, featured posts, custom post types, metadata and other content on a per-page/post or site-wide basis.
+Display content aware dynamic sidebars with custom menus, featured posts and other dynamic content on a per page, per post or site-wide basis.

 == Description ==

-IntelliWidget is a versatile WordPress plugin that does the work of multiple plugins by allowing you to create custom "Profiles" for any page or post that can be used where the default widget would normally appear.
-Each profile can have its own set of rules to display content any way you wish.
+IntelliWidget is a versatile WordPress plugin that makes your dynamic sidebars "content aware."
+It allows you to create custom "Profiles" for any page or post that can be used where the default sidebar widget would normally appear.
+You set the rules for each profile to display custom widget content any way you want.

-Use the Shortcode option to put the power of IntelliWidget into any post on your site.
+Use the shortcode option to put custom menus, featured posts and other dynamic content anywhere on your site.

 Because it is generated using active titles and permalinks, your sidebar content is always current with the latest versions.

-Select posts by date, category, tag, and many other ways.
-Combine with custom post types to create unlimited CMS-style content blocks.
+Select posts by title, date, category, tag, and many other ways.
+Combine with custom post types to create unlimited custom sidebar content.
 Combine with your favorite jQuery Slider plugin to display animated slideshows.

 Reuse the settings from existing profiles to save hours of setup time.

-With IntelliWidget you can add just a few sidebar areas and create unlimited page-specific content.
+With Per Page Menus and Featured Posts IntelliWidget you can add just a few widget areas and create unlimited per page custom menus and featured posts and other custom text.

 = Tabbed Profile Panels =

-All of the IntelliWidget Profile settings panels have been combined into a single tab menu on the Edit Post admin pages.
+All of the IntelliWidget Profile settings panels are combined into a single tab menu on the Edit Post admin pages.
 You can hover over the tab to see the IntelliWidget the Profile replaces.

 = Intuitive Settings Panels =